ecoacoustics/web-components/docs-src/examples/create-verification-grid.md

 For example: By changing the `shortcut` attribute to `Y` (`shortcut="Y"`), when the <kbd>Y</kbd> key is clicked on the keyboard, the associated decision will be clicked.

+There is a attribute named `additional-tags` which will create an `oe-additional-tags` column when exported.
+This differs from the `tag` attribute, because while the `tag` and `verified` attribute confirms or denies the existence of an audio event and not creating any new tags, `additional-tags` creates additional information/tags to an audio event that did not previously exist.

 ### How to Publish Your Verification Grid